Great Naktong Offensive: Ka-san

 Sometime between 10:00 and 11:00, E Company, 8th Cavalry Regiment, arrived on top of Hill 755 and came into D Company's perimeter.
 KPA fire, killing several of the porters, turned it back.
 Shortly after the E Company platoon joined D Company, the KPA attacked again unsuccessfully.
 The US units, out of ammunition, relied on captured KPA equipment.
 At 13:30 Gay ordered the 8th Cavalry Regiment to withdraw its men off Ka-san.
 Gay believed he had insufficient forces to secure and hold it and that the KPA had insufficient ammunition to exploit its possession as an observation point for directing artillery and mortar fire.
 Rain started falling again and heavy fog closed in on the mountain top and severely reduced visibility there.
 Again the KPA attacked as the final units began their withdrawal.
 When all remaining members of D Company had been assembled, the company had suffered 50 percent casualties; 18 men were wounded and 30 were missing in action.

-Soldiers of the ROK 1st Division captured a North Korean near Ka-san on September 4 who said that about 800 KPA soldiers were on Ka-san with three more battalions following them from the north.
+Soldiers of the ROKA 1st Division captured a North Korean near Ka-san on September 4 who said that about 800 KPA soldiers were on Ka-san with three more battalions following them from the north.
 The engineer company had succeeded only in establishing a perimeter briefly within the KPA-held area.
 By evening of September 5, Ka-san was securely in KPA hands with an estimated five battalions, totaling about 1,500 soldiers, on the mountain and its forward slope.
 By September 10, 400–500 KPA were on the ridge of Ka-San, as observed by a T-6 Mosquito spotter plane.
 Now, with Ka-san firmly in their possession, the KPA 13th and 1st Divisions made ready to press on downhill into Taegu they set up a roadblock which was repulsed the next day.
-Even though the 1st Cavalry Division fell back nearly everywhere on September 7, Walker ordered it and ROK II Corps to attack and seize Hill 902 and Ka-san.
+Even though the 1st Cavalry Division fell back nearly everywhere on September 7, Walker ordered it and ROKA II Corps to attack and seize Hill 902 and Ka-san.
 On the morning of September 8, an estimated 1,000 KPA soldiers were on Hill 570, 8 mi north of Taegu, and Walker decided the continued pressure against the eastern flank of the 1st Cavalry Division sector was the most immediate threat to the UN forces at Pusan Perimeter.
 That same day, the 1st Cavalry Division canceled a planned continuation of the attack against Hill 570 by the 3rd Battalion, 7th Cavalry Regiment, when KPA forces threatened Hills 314 and 660, south and east of 570.

 In the midst of this drive on Taegu, an ammunition shortage became critical for the UN forces.
 Eighth Army on September 10 reduced the ration of 105 mm howitzer ammunition from 50 to 25 rounds per howitzer per day, except in cases of emergency.
 Carbine ammunition was also in critical short supply.
 The 17th Field Artillery Battalion, with the first 8-inch howitzers to arrive in Korea, could not engage in the battle for lack of ammunition.